-An exchange between payment systems, delivery systems and the portal.
+An exchange between payment systems, delivery systems and the CRM.
 We need to make a real payment, delivery, monitor the return statuses the system returns (they must be updated in the portal).

 P.S The statuses themselves are present.
 What we need to test is an exchange between systems.

 Meta tags need to be customized on every single page.
 There is no general setting for the whole site.

 There is no appearance editor for fonts in the constructor.
 You can embed your own CSS, but can’t change the Arial font button to Times New Roman.

 You can only integrate it with Bitrix24 CRM - Which is not strange.